 And, of course, if you’re travelling with kids (or the young at heart), you can’t go past the Gold Coast’s top three theme parks – Wet ‘n’ Wild, Sea World and Movie World.
-Each park has a range of rides, attractions and entertainment, so spread your visit over a few days to experience it all.
+Each park has a range of rides, attractions and entertainment, so spread your visit over a few days to experience it all, including Dreamworld and Outback Spectacular.
 Members can take advantage of discounted passes that include ride photos – a perfect souvenir of your time on the Gold Coast.

 Where to shop